BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

 Every model in the SsangYong range had autonomous emergency braking (AEB) and forward collision warning (FCW).

-ELX added reversing camera, Blind Spot Detection (BSD), Lane Change Assist (LCA) and Rear Cross Traffic Alert (RCTA), while the Ultimate comes with 360° cameras, sunroof, leather seats with the front pair being heated and cooled and steering wheel rim heating.
+ELX added reversing camera, Blind Spot Detection (BSD), Lane Change Assist (LCA) and Rear Cross Traffic Alert (RCTA), while the Ultimate came with 360° cameras, sunroof, leather seats with the front pair being heated and cooled and steering wheel rim heating.

 Like every model in the SsangYong Australia range, the Mussos came with a comprehensive seven-year, unlimited-kilometre warranty, seven years’ roadside assistance and seven years’ service price menu.